katherine-anderson/SPICEcore_Dust_Data_Processing/README.md

   - Contains functions used in Phase 1 and Phase 2 data processing

 ## Data Files
-Data are stored in a separate repository and are accessible at [this link](https://rcweb.dartmouth.edu/homes/f003qyw/).
+Input and output data are stored in a separate repository and are accessible at [this link](https://rcweb.dartmouth.edu/homes/f003qyw/).